MikailaAkeredolu/MethodsToMadness/README.md

     create a static method named greetUser.
     The method accepts only one parameter named username and returns a value.
-    The value returned should be a concatenation of the string "Welcome to my website" plus the user's name
+    The value returned should be a concatenation of the string "Welcome to my website" plus the user's name Call or invoke your method.
    ```

    ```
     Question 3:
     create a static method named buyCoffee.
-    The method accepts only one parameter named dollarAmount.
+    The method accepts only one parameter named dollars.
-    The price of coffee never changes and is ALWAYS $1 The value returned should be the change left after buying coffee
+    The price of coffee NEVER changes and is ALWAYS $1 The value returned should be the change left after buying coffee Call or invoke your method twice inside main with two siffernt argument (values)
   ```

   ```